nickfargo/will/src/rejection.coffee.md

 ## Rejection

-A **rejection** is a `Deferral` that is both initialized and inherently finalized to its `rejected` state, effectively equivalent to an immediately rejected proper `Deferral`.
+An explicit **rejection** is a `Deferral` that is both initialized and inherently finalized to its `rejected` state, equivalent in effect to an immediately rejected proper `Deferral`.

 See also: `Future.reject`, `Acceptance`